211 Geri Ln, Bldg 2, Ste A

 3) State statutes regarding sheriff or trustee sale and receivership w/possession time frames.

 Your lender may allow you to market your property with a real estate broker at a reduced price called a "short sale".
 Each situation is different, only your lender can determine if your hardship merits a short sale.
 In the context of a short sale, hardship is not necessarily defined.
 Some areas that lenders have accepted as a hardship for short sales are the death of a spouse or child, divorce or separation, loss of income, loss of job, or loss of business or business failure, illness, medical bills, excessive debt, may merit the lender's approval for a short sale.
 You must be able to document any of these claims in writng to the lender; and your lender will require you to agree you will not receive any proceeds from the sale of your property.
 You will be required to attend the closing and you will be required to sign off on all the documents of the sale.
+Consult your CPA for any tax issues following a short sale.

 Only the lender can determine the acceptable "short sale" factors.
 Be sure to answer any summons, any oral or written correspondence the lender provides.
 Communication and cooperation is the key to a successful short sale with any lender.
+If you have PMI with regard to your mortgage, you may not be eligible for a short sale.
+This means your lender has insured the loan and will buy it back at the master commissioner sale.

 Please call me if you have missed any mortgage payments on any type of property.
 I am experienced with lenders, confidential, and I am nationally certified for short sales.
 Please call 859-624-5566 if you wish a personal consultation with regard to a possible short sale.

-(We highly recommend you consult a real estate attorney and CPA to see what is the best plan of action for you)
+(We highly recommend you consult a real estate attorney and a CPA to see what is the best plan of action for you)

 Kae and Richard are now KHC Certified Real Estate Agents.